jadzeidan/user-guides/bitbox01/advanced/pairing.md

 There are two levels of pairing available:

 ## Level 1: Normal pairing
+- Pairing is not persistent, BitBox01 can be re-paired
 - Lets you verify addresses on your smartphone
-- Requires you to confirm transactions on your smartphone
+- Lets you double check transaction details on your smartphone

 Use a mobile phone as a large screen for securely verifying transactions and receiving addresses created by the BitBox.
-This avoids man-in-the-middle attacks on computers that have been fully compromised (i.e. rooted).
-Optionally in addition, enable the mobile phone as a second-factor authorization (2FA) device using the desktop app's 'Options' tab.
-Technically, a private and encrypted communication channel between the mobile phone and the BitBox is created using a hashed Elliptic Curve Diffie–Hellman (ECDH) key exchange in combination with off-channel information from a blink code, using the BitBox's LED.
-All you need to do is count a few blinks and enter them in the mobile phone.
-See how below.

 ### 1. Get the mobile app